 When we live in a home with cats, often we look for ways to mask the smell of their bathroom behavior.
 Many of us avoid candles for fear of our counter-surfing cats.
 There are also those little plugins or wax warmers, too.
 In recent years, essential oils have grown in widespread popularity.
 But did you know that essential oils can be potentially deadly to our feline friends?

-When it comes to these fragrant oils which many of us use, there are certainly particular ones that are toxic to our cats.
-Essential oils come from the deepest part of the plant, and there are even plants which have leaves and stems that are non-toxic to cats but are actually toxic in essential oils form.
+When it comes to these fragrant oils that many of us use, there are certainly particular ones that are toxic to our cats.
+Essential oils come from the deepest part of the plant, and there are even plants that have leaves and stems that are non-toxic to cats but are actually toxic in essential oils form.

 To be safe than sorry, always keep these out of sight and out of reach of your feline friends.
 Some might want to go as far as to throw them out, but this is up to you and should be done at your own discretion.
 Remember, essential oils are highly potent and should always be diluted regardless.

 If you choose to use a diffuser for your essential oils in your home, skip on the ones that can pose a threat to your cat.
-VetMed released a statement warning pet owners on the essential oils which can be toxic to our four-legged friends—dogs included:
+VetMed released a statement warning pet owners about the essential oils that can be toxic to our four-legged friends—dogs included: